History of auto racing

-Auto racing began in the mid-19th century.
-It became an organized sport, which has grown in popularity ever since.
+Auto racing began in the late 19th century.
+It became an organized sport in the early 20th century and has grown in popularity ever since.

-The first race

-The first prearranged match race of two self-powered road vehicles over a prescribed route occurred in the north west of England at 4:30 A.M. on August 30, 1867, between Ashton-under-Lyne and Old Trafford, Manchester, a distance of eight miles.
-It was won by the carriage of Isaac Watt Boulton, one of six he said he had run over the years, perhaps driven by his 22-year-old son, James W. The race was against Daniel Adamson's carriage, likely the one made for Mr. Schmidt and perhaps driven by Schmidt.
-The reports do not indicate who was driving, since both were violating the red-flag law then fully in force.
-Boulton's carriage was developed from a scrapped John Bridge Adams light-rail vehicle.
-These were solid fired steam carriages.
-This event and the details of the vehicles are recorded in the contemporary press, The Engineer, and in Fletcher's books.

-The Wisconsin legislature passed an act in 1875 offering a substantial purse for the first US motor race, which was run on July 16, 1878, over a 200-mile course from Green Bay to Appleton, Oshkosh, Waupon, Watertown, Fort Atkinson and Janesville, then turning north and ending in Madison.
-Only two actually competed: the Oshkosh and the Green Bay (the machines were referred to by their town of origin).
-This is examined and illustrated in detail in The Great Race of 1878 by Richard Backus, Farm Collector, May/June 2004.

 Early motor competition

-Internal combustion auto racing events began soon after the construction of the first successful gasoline-fueled automobiles.
+Internal combustion auto racing events began soon after the construction of the first successful gasoline-fuelled automobiles.
 The first organized contest was on April 28, 1887, by the chief editor of Paris publication Le Vélocipède, Monsieur Fossier.
 It ran 2 km from Neuilly Bridge to the Bois de Boulogne.
-It was won by Georges Bouton of the De Dion-Bouton Company in a car he had constructed with Albert, the Comte de Dion, but as he was the only competitor to show up, it is rather difficult to call it a race.
+It was won by Georges Bouton of the De Dion-Bouton Company in a car he had constructed with Albert, the Comte de Dion, but as he was the only competitor to show up, it is difficult to justify it as a race.

-Another solo event occurred in 1891 when Auguste Doriot and Louis Rigoulot of Peugeot drove their gasoline-fueled Type 3 Quadricycle in the bicycle race from Paris–Brest–Paris.
+Another solo event occurred in 1891 when Auguste Doriot and Louis Rigoulot of Peugeot drove their gasoline-fuelled Type 3 Quadricycle in the bicycle race from Paris–Brest–Paris.
 By the time they reached Brest, the winning cyclist, Charles Terront, was already back in Paris.
-In order to publicly prove the reliability and performance of the Quadricycle, Armand Peugeot had persuaded the organiser, Pierre Giffard of Le Petit Journal, to use his network of monitors and marshalls to vouchsafe and report the vehicle's performance.
+In order to publicly prove the reliability and performance of the Quadricycle, Armand Peugeot had persuaded the organiser, Pierre Giffard of Le Petit Journal, to use his network of monitors and marshals to vouchsafe and report the vehicle's performance.
 The intended distance of 1200 km had never been achieved by a motorised vehicle, it being about three times further than the record set by Leon Serpollet from Paris to Lyon.